Ethra8/english-grows/README.md

 For further reference, please check [this Google Slide]()

 #### CHECKOUT app
-This app is linked to the bag app, contains the following models:
+This app contains the following models:
 - Order
 - OrderLineItem